VenRaaS/elk/README.md

 }
 ```

-Query the histogram of hourly api request counting sum
+* Query the histogram of hourly api request counting sum with the specified page type (Category)
 ```
 POST
 {